By Dr Susan Posada on 14 May 2018

 Their Head of Year also commented how strong they have been.
 The girls themselves told me that meeting as a group and supporting each other, using some structured materials to prompt discussion, has been most influential in their progress towards recovery.

-At Manchester High School, we had a discussion about setting up a number of support groups between schools or in the local community, where they may not be locally available for young people who attended the arena that night, to try and facilitate social support networks.
+WE STAND TOGETHER At Manchester High School, we had a discussion about setting up a number of support groups between schools or in the local community, where they may not be locally available for young people who attended the arena that night, to try and facilitate social support networks.

 Many people turn to others for support in crisis.
 One Education can help facilitate this in school for those young people affected.
 It is never too late to start a support group of some kind and these groups can arise out of shared activities.
 The girls from Manchester High School will be working together to raise funds for the Warrington Peace Centre.